q2g/qlik-engineapi/README.md

 # qlik-engineapi
-Package that generates the TS &amp; C# from the jsonrpc-api defintion files
+Package that generates the TS &amp; C# from the jsonrpc-api defintion files.